 Skip to main content

-There are various ways to install Chia.
-The best method depends on what you intend to do.
+There are various ways to install Chia, with the best method depending on what you intend to do:

-If you plan to use Chia as a wallet or to run a farm on a personal computer, we recommend installing the GUI from our official downloads page.
-The best way to install the GUI on Linux is the command line, as described below.
-The GUI is the simplest way to interact with the Chia client.
+• If you simply wish to use the Chia wallet, or to run a farm on a single personal computer, then we recommend installing the GUI from our official downloads page for Windows and MacOS, and for Linux users to install the package as described below.
+The GUI is the simplest way to interact with the Chia client and ideal for most non-developer use cases.

-However, if you intend to run a Chia full node on a server and connect to it programmatically using the RPC interface, the best method would be to install and run Chia on the command line.
+• If you intend to run a dedicated Chia full node on a server and connect to it programmatically using the RPC interface, the best method would be to install and run Chia via the command line on a proper server environment.

 System Requirements